-The creepy crawler’s milk is being used as a substitute for cow’s milk in some food products.
-People are also incorporating it into their diets as an alternative to dairy products like cheese because it contains more nutrients than regular cow’s milk does.
+The creepy crawler’s milk is used as a substitute for cow’s milk in some food products.
+People also incorporate it into their diets as an alternative to dairy products like cheese because it contains more nutrients than regular cow’s milk.

 And cockroach milk has become popular among health-conscious consumers even though many people still find it hard to believe that there’s actually such a thing as cockroach juice (or whatever you want to call this bizarre drink).

 If you’re adventurous enough to try cobra heart in China, it’s definitely worth it.
 The experience of eating cobra heart is unlike anything else, and the dish is said to have medicinal properties that can help you live a longer life.